CSLewin/NeonSunset/NEON SUNET.md

 ## Actions

-On your turn, you can move up to 30 feet (at a brisk jog) and do one significant thing.
+On your turn, you can move up to your Speed (at a brisk jog) and do one significant thing.

 Significant things include:

-- Moving an additional 30 feet
+- Moving an additional distance equal to your Speed
 - Making one ranged attack
 - Reloading a gun with a new magazine or dumping a heatblock and inserting a new one
 - Making two melee attacks